sochoag/DavidOchoa-data-coding-interview/README.md

-# Live Data Engineer Challenge
+# Data Engineer Coding Exercise

-This project consists of the basic tools needed to solve BEON's Live Data Engineer Challenge.
+This project consists of the basic tools needed to solve BEON's Data Engineer Exercise.
 It contains a New York City flights dataset, a documents collection, instructions for deploying the required database (PostgreSQL), and pre-developed projects that may help you to save time.

 ## Set the environment